 - Handling costs

-- Square footage needed to store your products
+- Cubic footage needed to store your products

 Don’t let these fees scare you.
 If it makes sense for your business plan and you’re serious about selling large quantities on Amazon, FBA is the right choice.